What Causes ECU Failure?

 Body Control Module ECU ECM BCM

 There are so many ways an ECU can fail due to their respective causes.
-Most of them fit (more or less) into one of the categories mentioned in this article.
+Most of them fit (more or less) into one of the categories mentioned in this extensive article.

 Other things that can influence ECU failure include: